Sunday, November 4, 2012

 Dieter was stricken with mytrophy, therefore (?) a precocious child.

-I drove my parents crazy, always talking back,
+I drove my parents crazy, always talking back and putting their words into question:

 But Dieter said ...

 I knocked at a door, and from the inside, somebody said: Herein!
 I opened the door.
-There the whole family was sitting around a table manufacturing Easter decorations.
-I knew that people were already working on decorations for Christmas in the West.
+There, the whole family was sitting around a table manufacturing Easter decorations.
+I knew people were already working on decorations for Christmas in the West.
 I bought some Easter bunnies, paid with Western currency, and handed the purchased souvenirs to my colleagues.

 It's all history.